A relation between Dieudonne displays and crystalline Dieudonne theory: Breuil-Kisin modules and crystals

 \begin{Thm} The frame homomorphism $\varkappa_S$ is crystalline. \end{Thm}

 This is a variant of the main result of \cite{Zink-Windows}.
 It is easy to see that $S$ is an admissible topological ring in the sense of Definition \ref{Def-top-admissible} if and only if $r=1$, i.e.\ if $R$ is a discrete valuation ring.
 In that case, the methods of \cite{Zink-Windows} apply directly, but additional effort is needed to prove Theorem \ref{Th-varkappa-S} in general.
 The proof is postponed to the next section.
-In fact, we will show more: For $m\ge 0$ let $S_{<m>}$ be the closure of the $\FS$-algebra in $S$ generated by $E^i/i!$ for $i\le p^m$.
-For $m\ge 1$ this ring naturally defines a sub-frame $\SSS_{\!<m>}$ of $\SSS$, and the frame homomorphisms $\SSS_{\!<m>}\to\SSS\to\DDD_R^+$ are crystalline.